clarify/pyclarify/docs/source/user/quickstart.rst

 Interact with Clarify
 =====================
-PyClarify provides a fast and easy way to interact with Clarify using the :py:meth:`~pyclarify.client.APIClient` and :py:meth:`~pyclarify.client.ClarifyClient` class .
+PyClarify provides a fast and easy way to interact with Clarify using the :py:meth:`~pyclarify.client.APIClient` and :py:meth:`~pyclarify.client.Client` class .
 This class takes as an argument the path of your credentials in string format, which should always be the first step when starting to interact with PyClarify.

 For information about the Clarify Developer documentation